michaelheckmann/spezi-study-platform-server/README.md

 # Spezi Study Platform Server

-This project is a backend server for the Spezi Study Platform, providing authentication and various endpoints (e.g. team and study management).
+This project is a simple backend server for the Spezi Study Platform, providing authentication and various endpoints (e.g. team and study management).
+It follows the OpenAPI spec provided by [spezi-web-study-platform](https://github.com/StanfordSpezi/spezi-web-study-platform).
+This temporary server solution will be used to power the backend for [spezi.health/spezi-web-study-platform](http://spezi.health/spezi-web-study-platform/) until there is a proper backend implemented for it.

 ## Features